hackclub/hackclub/workshops/discord_message_bot/README.md

     })
 ```

-This writes the message to a JSON and sends a message to the discord channel to confirm that you saved your message.
+This writes the message to a JSON and sends a message to the Discord channel to confirm that you saved your message.

 Your entire command should look like this!